 Texas has a long and stable track record of economic success.
 At present, younger workers are powering this growth.
 The state’s largest metro areas are attracting a younger workforce because of our strong job growth and the influx of high tech industry, according to Bankrate.
 Young entrepreneurs find support and lower business costs by joining an established and fast-growing community of innovators, especially in technology sectors.

 High-profile global brands such as Apple, Facebook, Google, Oracle, Dell and Hewlett Packard Enterprises have either moved their headquarters to Texas or have sizable and growing employee bases in Texas.
-There are countless other examples of businesses that have recently chosen Texas.
+There are countless other examples of major businesses that have recently chosen Texas.